-To build an application for debug, compile with the $\neg g$ option.
+To build a program for debug, compile with the $-\Im$ option.
 With this option, the compiler generates information about the symbols and source files in the program and includes it in the executable file.
-The option $\neg g$ also sets the compiler optimization to level zero (no optimization) unless you specify optimization options such as $\neg O$, $\neg fast$, or $\neg fastsse$ on the command line.
-Optimization options take effect whether they are listed before or after $\neg g$ on the command line.
+The option -g also sets the compiler optimization to level zero (no optimization) unless you specify optimization options such as -0, -fast, or -fastsse on the command line.
+Optimization options take effect whether they are listed before or after -g on the command line.